-Dr. Christine Hadsell is a Course Instructor II in WGU’s College of Health Professions.
+Dr. Christine Hadsell is an Instructor in WGU’s College of Health Professions.
 She earned her bachelor’s degree in psychology from Nazareth College in Rochester, New York, and her BSN, MSN, and a master’s degree in psychology from Russell Sage College in Troy, New York.
 She earned her Ph.D. in nursing from the University of Kansas and also holds professional certificates as a Community Health Educator, Blackboard Instructor, and Patient Review Instrument Facilitator.

 We recently asked her to share more about herself and her role at WGU.

 A: I’ve been with WGU for eight years.
 I was a program mentor for the first 15 months and have been an instructor ever since, supporting the final five courses of the MSN – Leadership and Management program.

 Prior to this, I was an assistant professor in nursing at a brick-and-mortar college for eight years.
 I have been a director within the YMCA organization, and in leadership positions in managed care and home care.
 I worked as a mental health therapist, intake coordinator, crisis worker, and employee assistance professional (EAP) for 17 years prior to and after becoming an RN.
 I also worked as a hospital and insurance case manager for eight years.

 Q: How did you hear about WGU, and when and why did you join the university?